In This Article

 Who Should Hire A Construction Manager

 Hiring Recommendations See all articles on YOUR TEAM

 While this role was originally developed for use on large commercial projects, it is now used occasionally on single-family residential projects.
 There are a number of variations, but on small jobs (not the Trump Tower) the essence of the job is this: the construction manager oversees the project for the owner and is paid an hourly or flat fee to make sure things go as planned on the job site.

 As the owner’s representative, the construction manager (CM) oversees the subcontractors, making sure that that the work is done correctly, follows the plan, stays on schedule, and is free of monkey business around change orders and other upcharges.
 Like an architect, the construction manager is the owner’s representative, looking out for the owner’s best interests, at least in theory.

 The construction manager may also perform some of the same services that an architect can provide if hired to handle construction documents, bidding, and construction administration.
-They may help evaluate plans, find and solicit bids from subcontractors, and help negotiate terms with subcontractors, handle permits and inspections, and approve change orders and progress payments.
-It is mostly an advisory role, with you, the owner, making the final decisions.
+They may help evaluate plans, find and solicit bids from subcontractors, help negotiate terms with subcontractors, handle permits and inspections, and approve change orders and progress payments.
+It is mostly an advisory role like a consultant, with you, the owner, making the final decisions.
 The more tasks assigned to the CM , beyond managing the subs, the more you will spend on the construction manager.
 Possible responsibilities include:

 - Finding and hiring subcontractors

 - Scheduling the subs and monitoring their work